tcchong/ttnotes/README.md

 Migrating from Evernote (Work in Progress)

-(X) Mark means that content haven't fill
+Title with (X) mark means that content haven't fill